I support emoji during this difficult time

 "The Emoji Movie," which came out last week, has been universally rejected by critics.
 The film seems to have united people in hatred to an extent that's an achievement in itself in these divisive times.

 But despite being part of a cinematic catastrophe, and somehow making T.J.
-Miller not funny, I'm here to defend your value, emoji.
+Miller not funny, I'm here to defend your value, emojis.
 You save us from ourselves.

 Texting is great as a utility, but it's a total bummer for any conversation more complex than "Where are you?
 OK, I'll meet you there with my best selfie stick."
 It's difficult to precisely embed a text with any shade of emotion, and that often leads to miscommunication.